Welcome to Dravida dasa's Padma Productions!

 tape is a selection of delightful verses glorifying Lord Caitanya,

 Lord Krsna, Radha-Krsna, and the Holy Name.
-Side A begins with Chapter
+Side A

 21 of the Tenth Canto of the Srimad-Bhagavatam, describing the

-gopis' reactions when they hear Krsna playing the flute in the forest
+gopis' reactions when they hear Krsna

 of Vrndavana as He herds the cows.
 Supernectarean.
 Then there are two important

-eight-verse poems by Rupa Gosvami, one about Radha and Krsna, the second
+poems by Rupa Gosvami, one about Radha and Krsna, the second

 about the Holy Name.
-Side B begins with a short excerpt from the Sri
+Side B begins with a short excerpt

 Caitanya-candramrta, a work by Srila Rupa Gosvami called the Mukunda-muktavali,

-which will astound you with its charming poetic meters, all in glorification
+its charming poetic meters, all in glorification

 of Krsna.

-Prabhupada and His Holiness Hridayananda dasa Goswami.
+translated by Srila Prabhupada and His Holiness Hridayananda dasa

 60-min.

-cassette: $5.00
+audiocassette: $5.00

-3. Srila Prabhupada's
+3. Srila

 Anyone